Brandon Chillar

-Brandon Chillar (born October 21, 1982) is a former American football linebacker.
-He was drafted by the St. Louis Rams in the fourth round of the 2004 NFL Draft.
+Brandon Chillar (born October 21, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the St. Louis Rams in the fourth round of the 2004 NFL draft.
 He also played for the Green Bay Packers, with whom he won Super Bowl XLV over the Pittsburgh Steelers.
-He played college football for UCLA.
+He played college football for the UCLA Bruins.
 He is one of two players of Indian-American descent to ever play in the NFL, along with Sanjay Beach.

-Early years
+Early life

 Born in Los Angeles, California, Chillar was raised in Carlsbad, California, near San Diego.
 At Carlsbad High School, he starred in both track and football.
-His mother is of Irish and Italian and his father is of Indian descent.
+His mother is of Irish and Italian and his father is of North Indian descent.

 College career

-After graduating from high school, he played college football in the Pac-10 for the University of California, Los Angeles, where he gained prominence on the Bruin defensive unit.
+After graduating from high school, he played college football in the Pac-10 at the University of California, Los Angeles, where he gained prominence on the Bruins defensive unit.
 Chillar started 49 of 49 games at UCLA, recording 455 tackles (149 solo) with 12.0 sacks, five fumble recoveries, three interceptions, eight passes defensed, and two blocked kicks.
-He earned First-team All-Pac-10 as a senior.
+He earned first-team All-Pac-10 honors as a senior.
 He led the team with career-high 683 tackles (72 solo), 35.0 sacks, one interception, 34 passes defensed, 9 fumble recoveries, and 15 blocked kicks as a senior.

 Professional career

-Pre-draft measurables
+Pre-draft

 Chillar ran between 4.62 and 4.69 in the 40 with the personal best of 4.60.
 He put on 12 to 15 pounds and his speed dropped to the 4.7 range.

 St. Louis Rams

-Chillar joined the St. Louis Rams as a fourth-round draft pick in the 2004 NFL Draft.
+Chillar joined the St. Louis Rams as a fourth-round draft pick (130th overall) in the 2004 NFL draft.
 On July 26, 2004, he signed a four-year $2.1 million contract with the Rams.

 Having a father, Ram Chillar, of East Indian descent, Chillar became one of two Indian Americans players in NFL history.

 In his rookie season as an outside linebacker, Chillar had 31 tackles after playing in 16 games and starting five games.
 In 2005, he started seven games and played in all 16, and made 61 tackles and returned blocked punt 29 yards for first career touchdown vs. Jacksonville October 30, 2005.
 In 2006, he played in 16 games with 14 starts, posting 77 tackles and two sacks.
 In 2007, he played in 15 games with 14 starts and made 85 tackles and 2.5 sacks.
 He also forced three fumbles, recovered one and defensed four passes.